Erik Jonsson School of Engineering and Computer Science

 MECH 3370 Applied Thermodynamics

-MECH 3380 Introduction to Computational Design & Analysis
+MECH 3380 Introduction to Computational Design and Analysis

 MECH 3V95 Topics in Mechanical Engineering